beartell/mbase/README.md

 Before you submit a change, make sure to read the contribution guidelines.

+## Company

+The main company webpage is https://mbasesoftware.com

 ## Contact

 If you have any questions, ideas, want information or, if you want to be active in MBASE project, send me an email at erdog@mbasesoftware.com